TimBstn/Fundamental-Trading-Strategies/README.md

 1) Load the annual financial SEC database.
 2) Create the delta columns for assets, liabilities, cash and taxes.
 3) For every company keep the latest statement.
 That statement should be handed in in the last two years, else the company is ignored.
 4) Only keep companies that filled in all the needed tags from above.
+That brings it down to approx. 1500 companies.

 ### Betting against Beta
 This strategy shorts companies with betas over the median beta and longs companies below the median.